jgibbons-cp/datadog/run_script_from_agent/README.md

 2) Using [fleet automation](https://docs.datadoghq.com/actions/private_actions/set_up_agent_based/?tab=linux#using-fleet-automation-recommended) is the recommended way to install the agent with the correct configuration.

   - In additional configuration in the UI choose "Enable agent to take action."
-  - Choose an API key then copy the instruction and install the agent.
+  - Choose an API key then copy the command and install the agent.

   - NOTE: if this is an existing agent you can add it to `/etc/datadog-agent/datadog.yaml` then restart the agent.
 The `actions_allowlist` can't be added in fleet view so it must be done here.